 When it comes to virtual leadership development, one workshop is not enough to create a meaningful impact.
 To be effective, virtual programs should be designed with phases and delivered over an extended period.
 For example:

 - Phase 1: Improving Individual Performance – 3 – 6 months of virtual workshops and 1:1 coaching focused on the development of new skills to improve immediate performance.

 - Phase 2: Gaining Organizational Significance – 3 – 6 months of virtual group workshops & coaching to support participants as they take on a strategic and challenging work initiative to benefit the organization while exercising leadership skills.

 At Ziksana, we design and deliver virtual Leadership Development programs with the right combination of workshops, coaching, and strategic project support that allow leaders to improve in both the short and long term, all while incorporating innovative and playful approaches.
-Learn more on how to effectively lead virtual leadership development at our “Thriving in Ambiguity” live online workshop!
+To learn more on how to effectively lead virtually, contact us for a custom solution today!